ecds/namedropper-oxygen/README.rst

 Install The Compiled Plugin in Oxygen
 =====================================
+* Close the Oxygen program
+* Delete the entire director of any old copies of NameDropper in oxygen/plugins
 * Copy the directory in the dist directory to your installation of Oxygen.
-Put it in the oxygen/plugins directory.
+Put it in the oxygen/plugins directory